-Fall into your fall feelings with this gorgeous vegan pumpkin bread!
+Fall into your fall feelings with this gorgeous vegan pumpkin bread recipe!
 Made with real grated pumpkin and lashings of pumpkin pie spice, this pumpkin bread has a perfectly formed crumb and is moist and satisfying.

 It holds together well for a firm tasty slice you can pick up and enjoy with your coffee.